TheThingsNetwork/docs/doc/content/the-things-stack/faq.md

 Start migrating your devices as soon as possible.
 Documentation and migration tooling is available to support you in the process.
 [Click here](/the-things-stack/migrate-to-v3/) to read more.

 ## Q: When to migrate my gateways?
-We recommend The Things Network community members to keep their gateways registered on The Things Network V2 until the end of Q3, or to agree on performing coordinated migration to The Things Stack Community Edition with their local community.
-Without a coordinated migration, you might break active LoRaWAN devices which are not migrated to The Things Stack Community Edition yet and still rely on The Things Network V2 network coverage.
+Start migrating your gateways as soon as possible.
+Documentation is available to support you in the process.
+[Click here](/the-things-stack/migrate-to-v3/) to read more.

+{{< note >}}
+Since version 3.13 (released in May, 2021), The Things Network V2 routes traffic back and forth to The Things Stack Community Edition.
+When migrating your gateways to The Things Stack Community Edition, the coverage of the public community network won't be impacted.
+{{</ note >}}

 ## Q: Can I migrate my devices with sessions?
 Yes, devices can be migrated to The Things Stack with their existing sessions.
 However, for community members migrating from **The Things Network V2** to **The Things Stack Community Edition**, migrating active sessions via Packet Broker is not available, i.e. **migrating gateways at the same time as migrating devices is a necessity**.